davydovartem/pcsf/README.md

 # PCF Syntax Highlighting Extension

 This is the README for your extension "PCF".
-This extension provides syntax highlighting for files formatted in the positively-constructed formulas (PCF) language, which can be utilized in the Bootfrost prover.
+This extension provides syntax highlighting for files formatted in the positively-constructed formulas (PCF) language, which can be utilized in the Bootfrost prover ()

 ## Features